 Primary progressive aphasia (PPA) is caused by damage and loss to brain cells in the front and sides of the brain, called the frontal and temporal lobes.
 However, the causes for this loss in PPA are not yet clear.

 We know that there is an unusual build-up of certain proteins inside brain cells.
 These proteins include TDP-43 and tau, and researchers are working hard to find out why this happens and how it damages brain cells.

-In rare cases, semantic dementia or primary non-fluent aphasia can be caused by a faulty gene that is passed down in families.
-The genes involved are called MAPT, progranulin (or GRN) and C9ORF72.
+In rare cases, semantic dementia or progressive non-fluent aphasia can be caused by a faulty gene that is passed down in families.
+The main genes involved are called MAPT, progranulin (or GRN) and C9ORF72.
+These genes are also associated with other forms of dementia.
 In these cases there is a strong history of family members being affected at a similar age.
 These genes are also associated with other forms of frontotemporal dementia.
-Find out more about genes and dementia here.
+Find out more about genes and dementia.

 Information in this booklet is for anyone who wants to know more about primary progressive aphasia (PPA).
 This includes people living with PPA, their carers, families and friends.

 Alzheimer’s Research UK has a wide range of information about dementia.
 Order booklets or download them from our online form.

 Let us know what you think by filling out this short survey.